 Are you interested in getting involved in local Doughnut Economics projects but you’re not sure how to get started?
 Or maybe you’re just looking for like-minded folks in your area?

-Look no further than open groups and networks - self-organising, place-based groups and networks putting Doughnut Economics into practice in their locality.
+Look no further than local groups and networks - self-organising, place-based groups and networks putting Doughnut Economics into practice in their locality.
 Learn more here, or jump in and..

 Earlier this year we introduced a policy setting out how certain types of organisations (such as non-profits and consultancies) can engage with the tools and concepts of Doughnut Economics.